simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 Both platforms have their strengths and weaknesses.
 HackTheBox's main strength lies in its **challenging nature** and the opportunity it provides to tackle complex real-world scenarios.
 On the other hand, one of its weaknesses is that it can be **overwhelming for beginners** due to the lack of structured guidance and a steep learning curve.

 TryHackMe's main strength lies in its **structured learning approach** and the ample guidance and support it offers, making it an excellent choice for beginners.
 However, some users may find the challenges to be **too easy** if they already have a solid foundation in cybersecurity.
-Additionally, TryHackMe's community, while supportive, may have **fewer resources available** compared to HackTheBox.
+Also, TryHackMe's community, while supportive, may have **fewer resources available** compared to HackTheBox.

 | | HackTheBox | TryHackMe |
 |-----------------|------------------------------------------------|--------------------------------------------|